Close Menu

 6. Need for supplemental daily enteral nutrition via a gastrostomy or daily parenteral nutrition via a central line.

 As you can see from the above listing, in order to win benefits, the SSA requires very specific symptoms and treatment for your Crohn’s disease.
 At your hearing, the ALJ may call a medical expert to testify about whether your Crohn’s disease meets a listing.
-Find out more information about the medical expert.
+Find out about the medical expert.

 IF YOU HAVE CROHN’S DISEASE YOU MAY NOT BE ABLE TO SUSTAIN FULL TIME WORK